How soon can I get matched after the application?

 How much do I make from being a surrogate?

 Our surrogates are well compensated.
-First-time surrogates in California are compensated $35,000-45,000, all other states are compensated $30,000-35,000, and experienced surrogates can earn as much as $60,000, or even more.
-For more information on surrogate compensation, please visit our compensation page which offers complete details.
+First-time surrogates will receive a base compensation of $45,000-50,000, and experienced surrogates can make as much as $80,000.
+Besides the base pay, there will be a number of standardized items such as monthly allowance, maternity clothing allowance, plus reimbursable items such as lost wages, childcare and on.
+For more information on surrogate compensation, please visit our compensation page which offers complete details./compensations/

 Is it possible to become a surrogate for a family member or friend?